 Your accommodation will be in our fantastic Viking Longhouse – the only one of its kind in the UK.
 Please note that the accommodation is open plan, with communal sleeping in a hall.
 Participants should treat this as ‘indoor’ camping.

-To reserve your place please complete a Booking Form and Residential Booklet from the links below and return to the ATC together with a deposit cheque of £100.00 (cheques made payable to Dorset Council) or pay online using the link provided on the form.
+To reserve your place please complete a Booking Form and Residential Booklet from the links below and return to the ATC together with a deposit cheque of £100.00 (pay online using the link provided on the form).

-Placements are allocated on a first come, first serve basis so you may with to email us to check our availability before booking your place.
+Placements are allocated on a first come, first serve basis so you may wish to check availability before paying for your place.